-The parade will be held on Monday July 5th, 2021
+The Fireworks will be held on Monday July 5th, 2021

 This is a long standing tradition dating back to 1779, when July 4 fell on a Sunday, the Federal Government determined it would be held the following Monday.
 Since then, Monday is the “official” national and state holiday when the 4th falls on Sunday.

 After meeting with the City, the Parade and Fireworks are a go for 2021!

 Specific details of what the 2021 PARADE will look like are still forthcoming.

 We can tell you now it will be much shorter than usual, about half the size that you've come to expect and love -about 50 floats total.

 As of now the Fireworks are a go for this year!
 But that could all change with Covid19, so please do your part and stay healthy and stay safe in the way that is best for you!